 The D850 was released alongside an updated Film Digitizing Adapter.
 While advertised with the D850, it’s actually compatible with any Nikon DSLR – it’s just that the D850’s massive resolution, plus a feature to automatically store negatives as positives, makes it a particularly good mate for the D850.

 This camera is quite simply a beast.
 It is equipped with the same AF system as Nikon’s flagship D5 and hosts a number of other fun features: silent built-in interval timer, a unique auto AF fine-tuning function that is specific to each lens you mount, and a USH-II compliant SD memory card slot (plus a XQD Slot – I think I would have rather had a normal CF slot but XQD does offer blazingly fast read/write speeds).
-Like the a7R III, this camera lacks the optical low-pass filter but if you’ve been using the D800E or D810 then you’re already used to that.
+Like the a7R III, this camera lacks the optical low-pass filter.
+If you’ve been using the D800E or D810, then you’re already used to that.
 The D850 has been one of our most popular rentals this year.

 Like with the D800, some of you out there are probably like, “Awww, I remember getting my C100.”
 Well, again, now look where we are!
 As with Sony, Canon purportedly listened to their users and made some important changes inside and out.
 Sony and Canon are vying for the love and trust of their videographer constituents and this competition benefits us all!

 The biggest benefit of the C200 is that it offers internal 4K shooting at up to 59.94 FPS in the MP4 codec (8-bit 4:2:0) directly to affordable SD cards.
 Canon is also promising a future firmware update that will deliver lower-compression codecs to SD, matching the higher-quality codecs found in the C300 Mark II.
 Stay tuned for that.
-You also get to enjoy simultaneous recording: 4K video can be recorded to a CFast 2.0 card while capturing 2K proxy video to an SD card for easier editing.
+Enjoy simultaneous recording: 4K video to a CFast 2.0 card and 2K proxy video to an SD card for easier editing.

 You have four card slots to work with – two for CFast 2.0 when shooting Cinema RAW Light and two for SD cards when shooting MP4.
 Cinema RAW Light, so Canon claims, gives you the best this Super35 sensor has to offer, including more color depth and flexibility post-production – all in about half the size of shooting DCI 4K in CinemaDNG RAW.
 That’s not to say you won’t still need a ton of CFast memory cards.
 Some users have reported their 128GB card filling up in as little as 15 minutes with 4K Cinema RAW Light.
 Because of this, some folks are saying this is the ideal camera for small production crews mostly working on commercials – in other words, projects with shorter takes.
 However, the sensor does so well in low light that it makes for a very powerful system for documentaries and weddings as well.
 Overall, this kind of internal recording is currently difficult to find in cameras at this price point.

-As for ergonomics, the XLR ports have been moved to the body, making the handle more optional.
+As for ergonomics, the XLR ports moved to the body so the handle more optional.
 It offers both HDMI and SDI out and you can apply LUTs to individual outputs.
-The monitor is adjustable for left or right-eye shooting and is generally in a much better position compared to its predecessor – plus, the touchscreen ability pairs very well with Canon’s industry-leading Dual Pixel AF technology.
-You can now do touchsceen AF mid-take and get pretty decent results.
+The monitor is adjustable for left or right-eye shooting and is generally in a much better position compared to its predecessor.
+Plus, the touchscreen ability pairs very well with Canon’s industry-leading Dual Pixel AF technology.
+You can now do touchscreen AF mid-take and get pretty decent results.
 The back of the camera is now the home of the joystick and audio controls.
 Built-in ND filters are maintained and carried over from previous C-line cameras.